Originally published August 2020. Updated January 2023.

 That’s why it’s important to be as detailed and comprehensive as possible in every article.

-You’ll also want to make sure your articles are regularly updated so they are ultimately more thorough and have the latest information compared to those of your competitors.
+You’ll also want to make sure your articles and pages are regularly updated so they are ultimately more thorough and have the latest information compared to those of your competitors.

 Every webpage should serve a defined purpose and have an intended “conversion goal.”
-For instance, your post could ask readers to subscribe, make a purchase, or even click through to another page on your website.
+For instance, your post could ask readers to subscribe, make a purchase, or click through to another page.

-When a user follows through with the conversion, then it tells Google that their search has been completed, at least for that session.
+When a user follows through with the conversion, then it tells Google that their search has been completed.
 Conversion goals will typically vary for each webpage — but ultimately, whatever content you put out should be enough to end the user’s search.

-By this we mean that once the user has landed on your webpage, they will either stay there and go through whatever conversion goal you’ve set up, or even if they click back and make a new search it will be for a completely unrelated topic.
+By this we mean that once the user has landed on your webpage, they will either stay there and go through whatever conversion goal you’ve set up.
+You’re hoping that when they click back and make a new search it will be for a completely unrelated topic.

-Dwell time is simply how long a user spends on a page, while scroll depth refers to how far down the page he or she reads.
+Dwell time is simply how long a user spends on a page, while scroll depth refers to how far down the page they read.
 The longer the dwell time and scroll depth, the better.

 After all, if you’re spending a long time on a page and scrolling all the way down, then chances are the piece of content is positively engaging and will likely satisfy your search.